-This graphic design course enables you to investigate, question and challenge the contemporary role of graphic design, connecting with wide ranging social issues and new ideas in order to find your voice as a graphic designer and enter a successful career in design.
+This graphic design course enables you to investigate, question and challenge the contemporary role of graphic design, connecting with wide ranging social issues and new ideas, to develop your voice as a graphic designer and enter a successful career in design.

 You’re encouraged early on to make your thinking visible, to test your ideas through iteration and to collaborate in practice.
-You'll have the opportunity to develop specialist and broad based design skills, to think laterally and to innovate through making, testing and defining, and finding and reaching your audience.
+You'll have the opportunity to develop specialist and broad-based design skills, to think laterally and to innovate through making, testing, and finding and reaching your audience.

 This course offers real opportunities to connect with graphic design studios and consultancies, to work across the realms of art direction, digital publishing and editorial design, moving image and sequential narrative, web and innovatory digital practice from app design to social media, brand communications to start-ups and design enterprise.